opleary/PHP2650Project/index.md

 predicts a median survival time closer to time of death than the conditional inference forest model does.
-For the censored individuals, the conditional inference forest model predicts small median survival times that occurs within the course of the study.
+For the censored individuals, the conditional inference forest model predicts small median survival times that occur within the course of the study.

 <u>Variable Importance</u>

-First, we’ll compare the variables that the random survival forest model and the conditional inference model found to be most important in the training process on the employee turnover data.
+We’ll compare the variables that the random survival forest model and the conditional inference forest model found to be most important in the training process on the employee turnover data.

 <figure>